-- temporary differences;

-- tax losses; and

-- the carry forward of
+- deductible or taxable temporary differences; - the carry forward of unused tax losses; and - the carry forward of unused tax credits.

 The Group recognizes only deferred tax liabilities in accordance with the prudence principle from BGAAP.

 Deferred tax assets and liabilities are measured at the tax rate the group's company is subject to.